A helpful home is a private home.

 We will only share video footage with third-party apps and services that work with our devices if you or a member of your home explicitly gives us permission.

-Nest Hub Max offers on-device camera sensing features that help you personalize and control your experience based on what the camera sees, such as Face Match (which helps your device recognize you) and Quick Gestures (which helps you control your device).
+Where available, Nest Hub Max offers on-device camera sensing features that help you personalise and control your experiences based on what the camera sees, such as Face Match (which helps your device recognise you) and Quick Gestures (which helps you control your device).
 Once enabled, these on-device camera sensing features don’t send video or images from your Nest Hub Max to Google.

 How can I review and delete my stored video footage?